Battle of Thermopylae: Greek army

-Further confusing the issue is Diodorus' ambiguity about whether his count of 1,000 Lacedemonians included the 300 Spartans.
+Further confusing the issue is Diodorus's ambiguity about whether his count of 1,000 Lacedemonians included the 300 Spartans.
 At one point he says: "Leonidas, when he received the appointment, announced that only one thousand men should follow him on the campaign".
 However, he then says: "There were, then, of the Lacedemonians one thousand, and with them three hundred Spartiates".
 It is therefore impossible to be clearer on this point.

-Pausanias' account agrees with that of Herodotus (whom he probably read) except that he gives the number of Locrians, which Herodotus declined to estimate.
-Residing in the direct path of the Persian advance, they gave all the fighting men they had – according to Pausanias 6,000 men – which added to Herodotus' 5,200 would have given a force of 11,200.
+Pausanias's account agrees with that of Herodotus (whom he probably read) except that he gives the number of Locrians, which Herodotus declined to estimate.
+Residing in the direct path of the Persian advance, they gave all the fighting men they had – according to Pausanias 6,000 men – which added to Herodotus's 5,200 would have given a force of 11,200.

-Many modern historians, who usually consider Herodotus more reliable, add the 1,000 Lacedemonians and the 900 helots to Herodotus' 5,200 to obtain 7,100 or about 7,000 men as a standard number, neglecting Diodorus' Melians and Pausanias' Locrians.
+Many modern historians, who usually consider Herodotus more reliable, add the 1,000 Lacedemonians and the 900 helots to Herodotus's 5,200 to obtain 7,100 or about 7,000 men as a standard number, neglecting Diodorus's Melians and Pausanias's Locrians.
 However, this is only one approach, and many other combinations are plausible.
 Furthermore, the numbers changed later on in the battle when most of the army retreated and only approximately 3,000 men remained (300 Spartans, 700 Thespians, 400 Thebans, possibly up to 900 helots, and 1,000 Phocians stationed above the pass, less the casualties sustained in the previous days).